simioni/nest-pret/README.md

 3. ***Serialization*** - `@Exclude()`, `@Expose()`, and `@Transform()` from 'class-transformer' to define serialization rules;
 4. ***Validation*** - `@IsString()`, `@IsEmail()`, `@Min()`, etc... from 'class-validator' to perform input validation;

 When sending data back in responses, it's important to always send instances of a Model Class.
 Never send documents retrieved from the database directly as reponses!
-The serialization rules (and all other benefits from the model) only apply to instances of the Model, not instances of a schema.
+The serialization rules (and all other benefits from the model) only apply to instances of the Model, not documents from of a schema.

 When receving data in requests, use a Model Class or a DTO mapped from a Model.
 This way the data gets auto validation from the global `ValidationPipe`, plus the route gets auto documentation in Open API.